cybertraining-dsc/deprecated-sp21-599-355/project/index.md

-# Project: Chat Bots in Customer Service.
+# Project: Chat Bots in Customer Service

 * :o2: Author missing
 * :o2: No need to use striikout for us, but you can use it for yourself